About Taylor Wessing LLP

 Our specialists attract the most dynamic clients in the industry.
 We do more than just advise on the law.
 Companies with innovative business models, emerging technologies and exclusive products, and high stake investments need to remain competitive and distinctive.
 This is how we work.

 We have an unrivalled network of industry leaders we work with and introduce our clients to.
 From start-ups to liquidity to global brands, clients work with us because it sets them apart.

 'Superb', 'outstanding', 'expert', 'strategic' and 'commercial' are all terms associated with our reputation.
 We want everyone to enjoy working with us – as much as that is possible when providing legal advice.
 Efficiency is important, but anticipating needs for greater protection and security through creative solutions compliments the advice we provide to clients and will prepare you for future challenges of exceeding expectations.

 Who should apply

-We have been recognised by LawCareers.Net for being the 'Best Trainer' among large City firms.
-Our award winning training combines our in-house Professional Skills Course with six-month seats in four different practice groups, including one contentious seat and one in our corporate or finance areas.
+We have been recognised by LawCareers.Net for being the 'Best Trainer' among large City firms and crowned as one of Legal Cheek's Firms of the Year.
+Our award winning training allows our trainees to experience six-month seats in four different practice groups, including one contentious seat and one in our corporate or finance areas.
 Our programme is recognised for the extent of partner contact available to trainees.
 You'll work closely with associates on high-quality work from the outset with client contact and secondment opportunities in their offices offered.
 Most importantly, regular support and feedback every step of the way ensures that your career goes in the direction you want it to.

 First year opportunities

-To be eligible to attend you must be a penultimate year lawyer or non-law finalist as this is open day will be focussed on our vacation scheme opportunities.
+To be eligible to attend you must be a your first year of your degree (any discipline), as this scheme will be focused on finding out more about Taylor Wessing to prepare you for our vacation scheme opportunities in 2024/2025.